axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 ## ToDo

 ### Server
-* use ManagedRaceIdentifier or RaceLogIdenifier instead String-Triple as response type for the
+* use ManagedRaceIdentifier or RaceLogIdenifier instead String-Triple as response type for the GetRaceLogsInPreRacePhaseServlet and the CreateRaceServlet
 * set fleet when creating race
 * editing course in the RaceBoardAdmin
 * persist tracking data (GPSFixStore)